-Fajardo connected with AMO Pharma a few years ago in hopes of testing tideglusib’s efficacy in treating the muscle damage and weakness that occurs with Duchenne muscular dystrophy.
+“I connected with AMO Pharma a few years ago because of our shared interest in tideglusib being a GSK3 inhibitor, and I wanted to test its efficacy in treating the muscle damage and weakness that occurs with Duchenne muscular dystrophy,” Fajardo recalls.

 Although their discussions were positive and exciting, the timing for a research partnership wasn’t right, he says.

 His research team stuck with their GSK3 investigations not only within the context of muscular dystrophy but also for other conditions such as obesity and spaceflight.